Articles

 • Soil structure: Soil pH can affect soil physical properties such as compaction and porosity.
 Optimal pH levels create stable soil aggregates that improve soil aeration, water penetration, and root penetration.

-• Product-Specific Requirements: Different products have different pH preferences.
+• Product-Specific Requirements: Some crops (blueberries, azaleas) require acidic soils; others) do best closer to neutral.
+Matching pH to the crop is often the simplest yield booster you can apply.
 For example, plum trees thrive in acidic soils, while alfalfa and tomatoes prefer slightly alkaline conditions.
 Adjusting soil pH to match crop needs ensures optimal growth and productivity.

 • Reduced toxicity: High pH levels can increase the solubility and availability of potentially toxic elements such as aluminum, manganese, and heavy metals.
 Adjusting the pH can help reduce the toxicity of these elements and create a more favorable growing environment for plants.